rbeyer/hiproc/README.rst

     applied, so it is commented out here.
 We're also working to integrate the bitflip cleaning into the upstream Perl, so this is in flux.

+- HiStitch: not verified
+- HiccdStitch: not verified
+- HiColorInit: not verified
+- HiJitReg: not verified
+- HiSlither: not verified
+- HiColorNorm: not verified
+- HiBeautify: not verified
+- HiPrecisionInit: not verified
+- HiNoProj: not verified
+- HiJACK: not verified

 Contributing